JuliusKreutz/AmongUs-Modpack/README.md

 ## Mods
 - 3 new Roles (Sheriff, Jester and Cleaner)
-- Some new colors to chose from
+- Some cool new colors to chose from
 - Confusion gamemode

 ## Sources